AustinMaddison/austinmaddison.github.io/content/notes/hello-mascot/index.md

 How I landed the interview and internship is actually a funny story.

 ## The Interview
  Initially a recruitment team approached me with a design tech / 3D motion designer position, I asked if I could get an internship instead because I was a full-time student.
-When I was interviewed by the people running the design/innovation lab they were surprised to learn that I was still in my first year of university because they really liked my work on behance.
+When I was interviewed by the people running the design/innovation lab they were surprised to learn that I was still in my first year of university because they really liked my work on Behance.

 The interview was great.
 It was the first time I had a conversation with somebody who understood the craft as much as I did, and it felt amazing to connect with someone on that level.